The-BeNi/The-BeNi/README.md

 - 👋 Hi, I’m @The-BeNi, call me Beni.
 Im from Hungary but I live in Germany.
-I also speak Englis.
+I also speak English.
 - 👀 I’m interested in Software/Game-Engineering
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on creative Projects